aptarmy/gwd-to-component/README.md

 This package will override index.html file from Google Web Designer output so make sure you copy GWD output folder to another directory and then run a command using new location as a source folder

-once you ran the above command upload, you can upload the output folder to web hosting and embed GWD web component like this
+once you ran the above command upload, you can upload the output folder to web hosting.
+Then plaece `link` tag in the `head` tag.
+It will look like this

+`<link rel="import" href="http://yourhosting.com/component/widget-1">`

+and embed GWD web component anywhere on your website like this

 `<div id="my-container-id"></div>`

 ## Installation

-This package a NPM package.
+This package is a NPM package.
 Before using this package be sure to install Node.js.

 > npm install -g gwd-to-component